-After the Sunday service visitors are invited to join us for lunch at a local restaurant.
-On the fifth Sunday of the month we have a pot luck meal after the service.
+After the Sunday service visitors are invited to join us for lunch.
+We eat out at a local restaurant on the 3rd Sunday.
+On the last Sunday of the month (4th or 5th) we have a potluck.
+The other Sundays we have Bag Lunch.
 There is always plenty to share if you are not able to bring a dish.

 Who Are UUs

 Ninety percent of UUs start in another tradition.
 Because of the diversity of beliefs and practices we bring, on any given Sunday or Thursday, it is impossible to meet everyone's needs, but through the year each one's tradition will be represented and specifically honored.
 Unitarian Universalism demands great religious respect of its members.

 What do Unitarian Univesalist Believe

 Unitarian Universalism is a non-credal faith.
 The roots of UUism are in two separate Christian traditions, Unitarianism and Universalism.
 We don't adhere to a specific set of beliefs, nor do we say, you can believe anything that you want and be UU.